ubilabs/threejs-overlay-view/README.md

 ### Lifecycle Hooks and Animations

-Similar to the `WebglOverlayView`, the `ThreejsOverlayView` also provides a set of lifecycle hooks that you can define to react to certain events in the overlays' lifecycle.
+Similar to the `WebGLOverlayView`, the `ThreejsOverlayView` also provides a set of lifecycle hooks that you can define to react to certain events in the overlays' lifecycle.
 There are three of them - all optional: `onAdd`, `update`, and `onRemove`.
 They all are called without any parameters and